9413d5ff2a0b4f237a264010b65350e7/TAG/PHB33/README.md

 # About 23
 * Our birthdays are March 23 (Kelvin) and September 23 (TomTom).
 * The Earth's current tilt is 23 degrees.
+* There are 23 pairs of chromosomes in human DNA (see Listen Also).
 * This is our 23rd time on Earth (we are always born here).
 * I believe I've heard every 2&3 combination possible, trying to get Main/Baby to take over.